niteshjangid29/pdf-search/README.md

 **3. Search Your PDFs 🔍:** You can now search by typing a query.
 The app uses your query's embeddings to find the most relevant pieces of content across all your uploaded PDFs.

-**4.Manage Your Files 📂:** You can also easily view a list of all the PDFs you've uploaded.
+**4. Manage Your Files 📂:** You can also easily view a list of all the PDFs you've uploaded.

 # 🚀 Technologies Used
 - Backend Framework: FastAPI (Python)